 Do Peanuts Cause Cold Sores?

-Cold sores are caused by the herpes simplex virus (HSV), and can be both uncomfortable and distressing.
+Cold sores are caused by the herpes simplex virus (HSV) and can be uncomfortable and distressing.

-While herpes cannot be transmitted through food, many factors can trigger outbreaks in those who already have the virus, including diet.
+While herpes can't be transmitted through food, many factors can trigger outbreaks in those who already have the virus, including diet.

 Peanuts are often scrutinized for their potential to cause cold sores due to their high arginine content.